MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 The Azure Information Protection policy supports different levels of subscriptions:

-- Azure Information Protection P2: Support for all features.
+- Azure Information Protection P2: Support for all classification, labeling, and protection features.

-- Azure Information Protection P1: Support for most features but not automatic classification or HYOK.
+- Azure Information Protection P1: Support for most classification, labeling, and protection features, but not automatic classification or HYOK.

 - Office 365 that includes the Azure Rights Management service: Support for protection but not classification and labeling.